pascalgn/automerge-action/README.md

   requests _without_ the label `documentation-updated` will not be merged.
   Blocking labels take precedence, so if a pull request has both labels `wip` and `documentation-updated`, it will not be merged.

-- `AUTOMERGE`: The label that indicates that the pull request will be merged using the configured merge method (see `MERGE_METHOD`).
-When the environment variable is not set, the default label `automerge` will be used.
+- `MERGE_LABEL`: The label that indicates that the pull request will be merged using the configured merge method (see `MERGE_METHOD`).
+The default label is `automerge`.
-- `AUTOREBASE`: The label that indicates that the pull request will be rebased onto the base branch whenever this pull request is updated.
-When the pull request is ready, it will be merged using the configured merge method (see `MERGE_METHOD`).
-When the environment variable is not set, the default label `autorebase` will be used.
+- `UPDATE_LABEL`: The label that indicates that the pull request will be updated with the base branch using the configured update method (see `UPDATE_METHOD`).
+  The default label is `automerge`
 - `MERGE_METHOD`: Specify which method to use when merging the pull request into the base branch.
 Possible values are [`merge`](https://help.github.com/en/articles/about-pull-request-merges) (create a merge commit),